hannesfrank/remnote-hannes-toolbox/README.md

   - Should provide context depending on when the command was triggered (global, in editor, with selected text, with selected rem), or document pattern for each.
 - Support setting title in plugin panes.
   - How does the plugin store data in the `paneIdToDocumentIdMap`?
 I know Bijay made this.
+- Given a powerup rem you cannot get its `powerupCode`.
+E.g. to analyse custom powerups.

 #### API Bugs